Over the last few years, more companies and industries are realizing the importance of an “identifiable” workspace

 A large part of work today is collaborative, and, happens in a meeting space, which allows small and large teams to come together, discuss, work through problems and generate solutions for emerging opportunities.
 As a result, the space within an office can be shared; in fact, it is better if it is shared.
 So a lot of functions such as sales, marketing and administration, can work on “hot desks”.

 Health is Wealth

-The design of the workspace inclusive of elements like colors, textures, air quality and ergonomics can add to human comfort.
-The work teams must have a choice of healthy environments where in the workspace must foster and encourage a healthy lifestyle.
+The design of the workspace inclusive of elements like colours, textures, air quality and ergonomics can add to human comfort.
+The work teams must have a choice of healthy environments wherein the workspace must foster and encourage a healthy lifestyle.
 The quality of air is of utmost importance.
-Rise in carbon dioxide and other noxious gases cause loss of concentration and low productivity in the short term, and serious health consequences in the long run.
+The rise in carbon dioxide and other noxious gases cause loss of concentration and low productivity in the short term, and serious health consequences in the long run.
 An employee who is healthy and alert is an asset to the organisation.
-Desking systems today are designed to allow people to stand and work which is a much better alternative than to sit all day long.
+Desking systems today are designed to allow people to stand and work which is a much better alternative than sitting all day long.

 Lighting is the Key

-The design and choice of colour, texture and décor is changing and there is an active interest and effort in making spaces feel eclectic.
+The design and choice of colour, texture and décor are changing and there is an active interest and effort in making spaces feel eclectic.
 While it is important to maintain a sense of order, there is a strong push towards making places feel “aged” and offer surprises along the way.
-Different themes and decors in different work and interaction areas, arty pieces of furniture thrown in, and spaces that feels homely.
-In fact, certain high performance work spaces actually have sleep pods, allowing people to catch a nap, and be refreshed for work and will continue to be a trend in 2019.
+Different themes and decors in different work and interaction areas, arty pieces of furniture thrown in, and spaces that feel homely.
+In fact, certain high-performance workspaces actually have sleep pods, allowing people to catch a nap, and be refreshed for work and this will continue to be a trend in 2019.

 Blog Post by Amin Nayyar – entrepreneur.com